urbit/urbit.org-reloaded/content/getting-started/cli.md

 ```

 > Linux users may need to run this command in another terminal window to access
-> your Urbit on port 80:
+> your urbit on port 80:
 >
 > ```shell
 > sudo apt-get install libcap2-bin